jlat96/CS470_NBody_2019/src/parallel_fmm/README.md

 This directory contains our parallelization of FMM.
 The following is a description of the program from the original authors.
+It can be tested using the test.sh file.

 # fast-multipole-method